How We Help

 Housing as a human right is an important precondition for several other human rights, including the rights to life, work, health, social security, vote, and education.
 Everyone should be able to access housing that meets their needs without discrimination or harassment.

-The Office of the Federal Housing Advocate at the Canadian Human Rights Commission helps to promote and protect the right to housing in Canada, including the progressive realization of the right to adequate housing.
+The Federal Housing Advocate is an independent, nonpartisan watchdog, empowered to drive meaningful action to address housing need and homelessness in Canada.
+The Office of the Federal Housing Advocate, housed at the Canadian Human Rights Commission, helps to promote and protect the right to housing in Canada, including the progressive realization of the right to adequate housing.
 The goal of the Advocate’s work is to drive change on key systemic housing issues and advance the right to housing for all in Canada.
-The Advocate:

 - Holds governments to account on their human rights obligations to address housing need and homelessness across Canada;